pitt500/OnlineStoreTCA/README.md

 ) -> some View where Content : View
 ```

-To utilize this modifier (or any modifier with binding parameters) in TCA, it is necessary to employ the `binding` operator from `viewStore` and supply two parameters:
+To utilize this modifier (or any modifier with binding parameters) in TCA, it is necessary to employ the `binding` operator `$` and supply two parameters:

 1. The state property that will undergo mutation.
 2. The action that will trigger the mutation.

+`$` operator needs the store will be `@Bindable`.
+Remember if you are in a previous iOS 17 version, you will need `@Perception.Bindable`.

 ```swift
 // Domain: